Betweenthelines/my-xfce4-dotfiles/README.md

  `chmod +x shell-color-scripts.sh` <br />
  `sudo ./shell-color-scripts.sh` <br />

+  If you want to edit files open and review they are at ~/.local/share/applications/rice

 # my-xfce4-dotfiles
 Arch only xfce4 dotfiles I have implemented backup system for another person.<br />